Gingivitis

 Causes

-The primary cause of gingivitis is plaque buildup—a sticky film that forms when sugars and starches from food combine with oral bacteria—due to poor dental hygiene.
-Although plaque adheres to the teeth, tongue, and gums, it can be easily removed with daily brushing.
-However, if oral hygiene is inadequate, plaque hardens into tartar (calculus), which becomes trapped at the base of the teeth, harboring bacteria and causing gum irritation and inflammation.
+The main cause of gingivitis is the accumulation of dental plaque (a film that forms when sugars and starches from food combine with oral bacteria) on the teeth as a result of poor oral hygiene.
+Although plaque adheres to the teeth, tongue, and gums, it can be easily removed through daily brushing.
+When oral hygiene is inadequate, plaque multiplies and hardens into a deposit known as tartar or dental calculus, which becomes trapped at the base of the tooth, allowing bacteria to accumulate and causing irritation and inflammation of the gums.

 In some cases, gingivitis may develop or worsen due to other factors, such as: